hedyhli/outline.nvim/README.md

   },

   symbol_folding = {
-    -- Depth past which nodes will be folded by default autofold_depth = nil,
+    -- Depth past which nodes will be folded by default.
+Set to false to unfold all on open. autofold_depth = 1,
     -- When to auto unfold nodes
     auto_unfold = {
       -- Auto unfold currently hovered symbol